whisperity/envprobe/README.md

 The shortcut characters `?` and `=` can be used instead of `get` and `set` like this:

-    ep ?EDITOR
     ep EDITOR=your-favourite-editor

-Alternatively, for ease of access on *checking* a variable in the current shell, there is no need to type `?` in either:

-    ep PATH

-> This syntax is 37.5% shorter than the in-all-case equivalent `echo ${PATH}`.

 (The special character can appear either as the first and as the last letter of the command.
 If you are fancy of Haskell and prefix syntax, you can say